leapcode/bitmask-dev/docs/keymanager/index.rst

 bootstrapping a new account, keymanager will generate a new key pair.
 The key pair is stored encrypted inside soledad (and therefore able to be synced by other replicas).
-After generating it, the public key is sent to the provider, which will sign it and replace any prior keys for the same address in its database.
+After generating it, the public key is sent to the provider, which will replace any prior keys for the same address in its database.

 To discover keys for other users, the `nicknym`_ client in keymanager will query the nicknym server associated with user's provider, and will process the keys